 Interstate 59 Alabama Guides

 22.3 miles of Interstate 59 opened in 1965 between Attalla and Collinsville (Exit 205).1

-|22nd Street North southbound at the westbound on-ramp to Interstates 20 & 59.
-Drivers taking this ramp join the elevated freeway on the left side ahead of "Malfunction Junction".
-08/10/02.|
+|22nd Street N south at the westbound entrance ramp to I-59/20.
+This ramp joined the left side ahead of "Malfunction Junction".
+08/10/02|

 |Westbound Steele Station Road at the northbound on-ramp to Interstate 59 at Steele.
 Steele Station Road connects the freeway with U.S. 11 and Chandler Mountain via County Road 42 west from town.
-11/03/11.|
+11/03/11|

-|19th Street east from Ensley becomes Bush Boulevard at the half diamond interchange with Interstates 20 & 59 in Birmingham.
-Photo taken 10/20/12.|
+|19th Street east from Ensley becomes Bush Boulevard at the half diamond interchange with I-59/20 in Birmingham.
+10/20/12|

-|Since Interstates 20 & 59 are already within the Birmingham city limits at the Bush Boulevard on-ramp, the control point of Downtown is used.
+|Since I-59/20 are already within the Birmingham city limits at the Bush Boulevard on-ramp, the control point of Downtown is used.
 Traffic from 20th Street and Avenue Y funnels into this ramp as well.
-10/20/12.|
+10/20/12|

 - "61 Miles of Interstate Will Open During 1965."
 Times Daily (Florence, AL), May 11, 1965.